Recipe Finder Transition

 The Recipe Finder is now part of What's Cooking?
 USDA Mixing Bowl

 When you click a link or bookmark to the Recipe Finder, it will take you to the What's Cooking?
-USDA Mixing Bowl SNAP Recipes collection.
+USDA Mixing Bowl Supplemental Nutrition Assistance Program (SNAP) recipes.

 What's Cooking?
 USDA Mixing Bowl is a Recipe Database